The Raven (song): Background

 "The Raven" was one the first songs to use a vocoder developed by as manufactured by EMI Central Research Laboratories, which was used to process Alan Parsons' voice.
-Actor Leonard Whiting performs the lead vocals for the remainder of the song, with Eric Woolfson and the Westminster City School Boys Choir providing backing vocals.
+Parsons used the vocoder due to his belief that the song should feature a "non-human voice".
+It was one of the few songs in the band's discography to feature Parsons as a vocalist, who commented that he "only sang through necessity".
+At the time Parsons used the vocoder, he felt that the device was "a very cumbersome thing that was very much in its early stages".
+Leonard Whiting performed the lead vocals for the remainder of the song, with Eric Woolfson providing backing vocals with Bob Hughes and the English Chorale.